coderefinery/train-the-trainer/content/collaborative-notes.md

     `[name=CR]` or something similar.
   - There may be other private URLs at the top or bottom.

-- If possible, send the PR adding the HackMD to the workshop webpage (though others can do this, too).
+- If possible, send the PR adding the collaborative document to the workshop webpage (though others can do this, too).

-### HackMD format example
+### Collaborative document format example

 ```
 # Workshop, day 1